justincbagley/MAGNET/README.md

 **Example citations using the above URL:**
-	"We estimated a gene tree for each RAD locus in RAxML v8 (Stamatakis 2014) using the MAGNET v0.1.5 pipeline in the PIrANHA repository (http://github.com/justincbagley/MAGNET).
+	"We estimated a gene tree for each RAD locus in RAxML v8 (Stamatakis 2014) using the MAGNET v0.1.5 pipeline (http://github.com/justincbagley/MAGNET).
 Each RAxML run specified the GTRGAMMA model and coestimated the maximum-likelihood phylogeny and bootstrap proportions from 500 bootstrap pseudoreplicates."

 ## DOI